Free Ohio State Records Search: Divorce, Warrants, Arrests

 Who Can View Ohio Criminal Records?

-Since certain criminal records fall under the rules outlined by the Ohio Open Records Law, anyone can view some of these Ohio state records.
 Nevertheless, anything associated with probation cases or an ongoing investigation is not open to the general public.
 Also, digital criminalized records held by the Ohio Attorney General’s Bureau of Criminal Investigation (BCI) aren’t public either.2

 Since the Ohio BCI grants limited access to others’ criminal history checks, the only people who can use their services to check someone else’s background are prospective employers.